-1 Devise a plan of work in response to a recognised need in a working environment 2 Identify the role that an engineering professional can play in a defined project, or projects, in terms of their technical and professional skills 3 Apply engineering specific skills and knowledge to a defined project, or projects, in a working environment either as an individual or in a team 4 Work effectively to a plan and deliver upon the requirements of the workplace host 5 Reflect upon their experiences in a workplace setting in terms of their subject specific, and professional, knowledge and skills development
+1 Devise a plan of work in response to a recognised need in a working environment.
+2 Identify the roles played in a defined project, or projects, in terms of their technical and professional skills.

+3 Apply subject specific skills and knowledge to a defined project, or projects, in a working environment either as an individual or in a team.
+4 Work effectively to a plan and deliver upon the requirements of the workplace host.
+5 Reflect upon experience in a workplace setting in terms of subject specific, and professional, knowledge and skills development.